junqilu/GEVALIris/README.md

 # GEVALIris
-This directory stores the code for helping user process the images of cells expressing GTP evaluators (GEVAL).
+This directory stores the codes of the ImageJ plugin, GEVALIris, for helping user process the images of cells expressing GTP evaluators (GEVAL) and extract features out from these images.
+The extracted image features can then be used for image filtering with the machine learning model [GEVALytics](https://github.com/junqilu/GEVALytics).
-* This plugin was developed based on a Nature paper from Nikiforov lab (https://www.nature.com/articles/s41467-021-26324-6) and the corresponding  Biomedical Engineering Technologies protocol (https://pubmed.ncbi.nlm.nih.gov/35094327/).
+* This plugin was developed based on a [Nature paper](https://www.nature.com/articles/s41467-021-26324-6) from Nikiforov lab  in the Biomedical Engineering Department at Duke University and the corresponding Biomedical Engineering Technologies [protocol](https://pubmed.ncbi.nlm.nih.gov/35094327/).
-* Because ImageJ macro language is very similar to JavaScript, all the codes were developed in JavaScript in WebStorm.
+* Because ImageJ macro language is very similar to JavaScript, all the codes were developed in JavaScript using WebStorm for more efficient editing.

 ##  Input image requirements
 * All input files need to be in .ims format.